clEsperanto/clesperanto-doc/docs/clesperanto/intro.rst

 ===================

 The clesperanto project is a multi-language and multi-platform framework for GPU-accelerated image processing.
-It aims in removing language barriers in the scientific image analysis community by proposing a unified interface API for different programming languages and Frameworks, which rely on a common backend library accelerated by GPU.
+It aims at removing language barriers in the scientific image analysis community by proposing a unified interface API for different programming languages and frameworks, which rely on a common backend library accelerated by GPU.

-The project is organised in a set of core-reposiroty API dedicated each dedicated to a programing language, and a set of plugin or assistant targeting the main BioImage Analysis frameworks (Fiji, Napari, etc.).
+The project is organised in a set of core-repository APIs, each dedicated to a programming language, and a set of plugins or assistants targeting the main BioImage Analysis frameworks (Fiji, Napari, etc.).

 The core-repository APIs are composed of the following repositories: